-“Maintaining positive relationships with old colleagues can be valuable in the long term if you are looking for references or connections to other firms” says Marie-Astrid Carlier, Senior Manager of Walters People Belgium.
+“Maintaining positive relationships with old colleagues can be valuable in the long term if you are looking for references or connections to other firms” says Marie-Astrid Carlier, Associate Director at Walters People Belgium.

 Whatever you reason might be for resigning, whether you’re dissatisfied with your current position, have found something better, or are simply ready for a change, handing in your resignation can be stressful.
 It’s vital that you consider all the different facets of the process, from the initial conversation and written resignation, through to your notice period and your last day.

 So how can you make as smooth a transition from your current employer to your new one?
 Here are our top tips on how to diplomatically resign from your job.